zealfire/zealfire.github.io/_posts/2015-07-28-GSoC2015-Week-nine-and-adding-another-PDF-libraries.md

 <code>
 {

    "require" : {

      "dompdf/dompdf" : "0.6.*"

     }

 }
 </code>

 The library makes use <strong>php-font-lib</strong> hence when we are installing library using composer it is recommended to set parameter <code>DOMPDF_ENABLE_AUTOLOAD</code> defined in the dompdf_config.inc.php file to <code>false</code>.
-This can be done by adding following lines in the code
+This was done by adding following lines in the generator

 <code>
 define('DOMPDF_ENABLE_AUTOLOAD', false);